ethersphere/gateway-proxy/README.md

 ![](https://img.shields.io/badge/npm-%3E%3D6.0.0-orange.svg?style=flat-square)
 ![](https://img.shields.io/badge/Node.js-%3E%3D12.0.0-orange.svg?style=flat-square)

-> Proxy to you bee node which aims to work as a personal gateway or to be used in CI for uploading to Swarm.
+> Proxy to you bee node which aims to work as a public or personal gateway or to be used in CI for uploading to Swarm.

 **Warning: This project is in beta state.
 There might (and most probably will) be changes in the future to its API and working.
 Also, no guarantees can be made about its stability, efficiency, and security at this stage.**

-This project is intended to be used with **Bee version <!-- SUPPORTED_BEE_START -->1.2.0-29eb9414<!-- SUPPORTED_BEE_END -->**.
+This project is intended to be used with **Bee&nbsp;version&nbsp;<!-- SUPPORTED_BEE_START -->1.2.0-29eb9414<!-- SUPPORTED_BEE_END -->**.
 Using it with older or newer Bee versions is not recommended and may not work.
 Stay up to date by joining the [official Discord](https://discord.gg/GU22h2utj6) and by keeping an eye on the [releases tab](https://github.com/ethersphere/gateway-proxy/releases).